 - Bring the Confidentiality Agreement Form and Radiology Observation Form with you and have the forms completed by the Radiology Manager.

-Applicants who choose to complete their observation at Eastern Maine Medical Center must complete the following steps prior to scheduling their clinical experience appointment:
+Applicants who choose to complete their observation at Northern Light/Eastern Maine Medical Center must complete the following steps prior to scheduling their clinical experience appointment:

 - Complete and submit the EMCC Application for Admission to the EMCC Admissions Office.

-- Request the opportunity to job shadow in the Radiography Dept. by following this link to the EMMC (Eastern Maine Medical Center) Observational Experience webpage
+- Request the opportunity to job shadow in the Radiography Dept. by following this link to the Northern Light EMMC (Eastern Maine Medical Center) Observational Experience webpage

 - Read the instructions carefully and submit the required documentation.
-All forms must be returned before you will be contacted to schedule an observational experience at EMMC.
+All forms must be returned before you will be contacted to schedule an observational experience at Northern Light EMMC.

-- After all Medical Center documentation has been completed, Donna McLaughlin, BS, RTR, Clinical Coordinator, will contact you to set up a radiography observation appointment.
+- After all Medical Center documentation has been completed, the Clinical Coordinator will contact you to set up a radiography observation appointment.

 Dress Code During Radiography Observation